SINTEF and NTNU CCS Award

 - Free participation at the next TCCS Conference

-- The awardee will be asked to give a 20 minute Award Winner's Lecture at the TCCS-10 Conference, on a self-decided CCS topic.
-The next SINTEF and NTNU CCS Award will be given in June 2019, at the TCCS-10.
+The awardee will be asked to give a 20 minute Award Winner's Lecture at the TCCS-11 Conference, on a self-decided CCS topic.

 Previous award winners